phpcoder/tasmota-nexus-mqtt/README.md

 This project describes a custom extension for [Tasmota](https://github.com/arendst/Tasmota) lite firmware to build a gateway capable of receiving 433 MHz wireless temperature-humidity sensor data and sending it over MQTT to integrate into popular Home Automation systems.

-Flashing your ESP8266/ESP32 with this modified Tasmota firmware together with wireless temperature-humidity sensor support you will get more useful functions:
+Flashed with this custom Tasmota firmware your ESP8266/ESP32 device obtain new functionality:
+* Support of wireless temperature-humidity sensors
 * Network connectivity over WiFi
 * Web interface with Console
 * MQTT support
 * OTA firmware update
 * Integration into Home Automation systems

-This project uses the [Nexus_Decoder library](https://github.com/phpcoder/temperature-humidity-sensor-arduino) and requires a 433.92 MHz receiver module connected to one of the ESP8266/ESP32 GPIO pin.
+This project uses the [Nexus_Decoder library](https://github.com/phpcoder/temperature-humidity-sensor-arduino) and requires an extra 433.92 MHz receiver connected to one of the ESP8266/ESP32 GPIO pin.
 The SRX882 superheterodyne receiver module is recommended to obtain a reliable signal with minimum noise from its DATA pin (pin #5).

 ## Installation and Building the Tasmota Firmware

-To start with, you need to install [PlatformIO](https://tasmota.github.io/docs/Compile-your-build/#compiling-tools) to your system.
-Then clone the Tasmota stable (preferred) branch to your local system.
-The process of making a [custom Tasmota build](https://tasmota.github.io/docs/Compile-your-build/#customize-your-build) is described in detail, but all necessary config files are included to this repository:
+To start with, you need to install [PlatformIO](https://tasmota.github.io/docs/Compile-your-build/#compiling-tools) to your system and clone a Tasmota stable (preferred) branch.
+The process of making a [custom Tasmota build](https://tasmota.github.io/docs/Compile-your-build/#customize-your-build) is described here in detail with all required custom config files included into this repository:

 * Copy provided [`/platformio_override.ini`](https://github.com/phpcoder/tasmota-nexus-mqtt/blob/main/platformio_override.ini) file to the cloned Tasmota project root folder
-	- provided config is made for [Wemos D1 mini ESP8266 board](https://www.wemos.cc/en/latest/d1/d1_mini_3.1.0.html), for other boards find and uncomment your board type name in `env` section
+	- it is made for [Wemos D1 mini ESP8266 board](https://www.wemos.cc/en/latest/d1/d1_mini_3.1.0.html), for other boards uncomment your specific board type name in `env` section
-	- set a serial port used for flashing your board as `upload_port` parameter
+	- set your system's serial port connected to your board as `upload_port` parameter used for flashing your board and later for monitoring the serial data
-	- optionally set proper `upload_speed`
+	- optionally set proper `upload_speed` (and optionally `monitor_speed`)
 * Copy [`/tasmota/user_config_override.h`](https://github.com/phpcoder/tasmota-nexus-mqtt/blob/main/tasmota/user_config_override.h) to the `/tasmota` folder
 	- enter your own WiFi/MQTT Broker **credentials**, MQTT Broker **host** and project **name**
 * Copy [`/tasmota/xdrv_103_nexus_mqtt.ino`](https://github.com/phpcoder/tasmota-nexus-mqtt/blob/main/tasmota/xdrv_103_nexus_mqtt.ino) to the `/tasmota` folder
-	- modify the MQTT topic if required for use with your preferred Home Automation System
+	- modify the MQTT topic as required for use with your preferred Home Automation System
-	- check that GPIO pin number is where your 433.92 MHz receiver module connected
+	- check the GPIO pin number where your 433.92 MHz receiver module is connected

-If all files are in the right place, compile your custom Tasmota firmware with a command `pio run`.
+With all configuration in place, compile your custom Tasmota lite firmware with a command `pio run`.
 If compilation is error free, connect your board to the serial port and upload a compiled firmware as

 ```
 pio run --target upload && pio device monitor